 Nicole Johnson, Ntj21a, Nicolej11

+Michael Carroll, mc22f, Michaelc322

 James Tanner, jwt20, JJxmes

 Tyler Carver, tbc22a, tylercarver16

 Tanner Rohloff, tmr22b, TannerR20

 Project Title and Description

 The name of our project is YUPP.
 Our project is going to be a website application that helps people find the best deals on food in town.
 Using location services, a user can see what restaurants or fast-food places near them currently have promotions, the percentage they can save, and a comparison between similar restaurants.
 The user can search by restaurant name or cuisine.